jayant141191/SudokuWebApp/README.md

 ##Demo Link

+###Demo Link

  • Checkout the Sudoku app demo in action at http://www.sudoku.16mb.com/

+###Download Instructions

+ • Click on clone or download button and download as zip.
+Extract the zip file and run the index.html file to play the game in action

 ##Project Structure
 1)  The assets folder contains two sub-folders named js and css(assets/js and assets/css).
 The hierarchy is explained below: